mirsaeedi/azure-api-management-devops-resource-kit/README.md

 ## Customizing The Name of Generated ARM Templates

-Another customization that can be applied is changing the the name of generated ARM templates.
+Another customization that can be applied is changing the name of generated ARM templates.

 1. Specify a prefix for all generated ARM files using the **--prefix** argument.
 Used to tag files to categorize each deployment based on APIM instance, date, etc
 2. Specify the name of **Master Template** using the **--masterFileName** argument.